Once for All

 I tell you the truth, you can say to this mountain, ‘May you be lifted up and thrown into the sea,’ and it will happen.
 But you must really believe it will happen and have no doubt in your heart.
 24 I tell you, you can pray for anything, and if you believe that you’ve received it, it will be yours.
 Mark 11:23-24 (NLT)

 James, the Lord’s brother and the leader of the church in Jerusalem, wrote that a “double-minded man,” who wavers between faith and unbelief or doubt, will not receive anything from God (James 1:6-8).
-One way to overcome unbelief is to act as if we believe.
-I am not suggesting that we become hypocrites, but obedience to God is more about what we do than anything else.
-Sometimes we must act the part before our feelings catch up.

 If anyone chooses to do God's will, he will find out whether my teaching comes from God or whether I speak on my own.
 John 7:17 (NIV)

 I remember once the Lord spoke to my heart when I was feeling down about something.
-He told me, “Why don’t you just act as if everything is going to be alright?”
+He asked me, “Why don’t you just act as if everything is going to be alright?”
 Instantly my attitude completely flipped because I thought, “Of course!
 Because it is going to be alright.”

 The same principle applies to worship.
 At times we do not feel like worshiping, but if we choose to do so anyway, our feelings will often follow the lead of our actions.
+Worship is always the right thing to do, if when we do not feel like it.

 We also know from Scripture that the Lord sometimes overrules our unbelief as we haltingly approach him for help, as he did in the case of the desperate father who pleaded with Jesus to heal his son.
 The father approached Jesus, saying…